pwa-builder/PWABuilder/apps/blog/src/posts/introducing-action-item-tooltips/action-item-tooltips.md

 <img src="/posts/introducing-action-item-tooltips/tooltips-cover-photo.png" alt="image showing tooltips in use for the display override field">

 In the image above you can see the tooltip that would be shown for the `display_override` field.
 There is a brief description, a photo showing the field in use, and a couple of quick actions at the bottom of the tooltip.
-It is important to not that photos will only show for fields where the name alone may not directly imply how the field will present in your PWA.
+It is important to note that photos will only show for fields where the name alone may not directly imply how the field will present in your PWA.

 <img src="/posts/introducing-action-item-tooltips/edit-in-manifest-example.png" alt="image showing highlighted display override field in manifest editor">